centreon/centreon-documentation/en/mobile/introduction.md

 ## How to install

-The App. installation mechanism depends on your device:
+The application installation mechanism depends on your device:

 <!--DOCUSAURUS_CODE_TABS-->
 <!-- Android -->